Ika Ogunda (Ìká Ògúndá)

 What is born in the odu of Ifa Ika Ogunda?

-What is the Ika Ogunda sign talking about?
+What does the Ika Ogunda sign talk about?

-• You have to watch out for thin young people with sideburns.
+- You have to be careful with young, thin people with sideburns.

 You may also like: Ifa Ogunda Ka sign